elixir-lang/elixir/README.md

 `make test_ex_unit`.
 If you just changed something in the Elixir's standard library, you can run only that portion through `make test_stdlib`.

-In case you are changing a single file, you can compile and run tests only for that particular file for fast development cycles.
+If you are changing just one file, you can compile and run tests only for that particular file for fast development cycles.
 For example, if you are changing the String module, you can compile it and run its tests as: